-The elimination of Egypt The match against Argentina on Tuesday in the round of 16 of the World Cup led to an official complaint against François Letexier and his refereeing team.
-Having taken the lead, they lost 3-2.
-The Pharaohs contest several decisions They took action during the match and are asking FIFA to open an investigation into the French referee's performance.
-The Egyptian Football Association is also demanding that Letexier and his assistants not be appointed again until the end of the tournament.
+Egypt's elimination by Argentina in Tuesday's World Cup round of 16 has led to a formal complaint against François Letexier and his refereeing team.
+Having lost 3-2 after taking the lead, the Pharaohs are contesting several decisions made during the match and are asking FIFA to open an investigation into the Frenchman's officiating.
+The Egyptian Football Association is also demanding that Letexier and his assistants be removed from the team for the remainder of the tournament.

 A disallowed goal, a contested decisive action